Inverting Non-Injective Functions with Twin Neural Network Regression: Experiments

 \section{Experiments}

-This section examines the proposed ITNNR framework on a diverse set of inverse problems.
+This section examines the application of the proposed ITNNR framework on a diverse set of inverse problems.
 The experiments are designed to assess the ability of ITNNR to recover valid preimages of non-injective functions under varying dimensionalities, levels of nonlinearity, and noise conditions.
 Performance is measured using the root mean squared error (RMSE) in target space between $f(\hat{\mathbf{x}})$ and the true input $\mathbf{y}$, where $f$ is the exact forward function (even in the case of noisy data to guarantee the most accurate performance measurement).
-This performance is compared against two deterministic machine learning methods: k-nearest neighbors (kNN) inversion and traditional neural network (NN) regression trained directly on the inverse mapping.
+This performance is compared against deterministic machine learning methods, k-nearest neighbor (kNN) inversion and traditional neural networks (NN) and probabilistic mixture density networks (MDN).
 The experiments mimic two scenarios: at first, we assume the exact forward function is known, this allows for the generation of infinitely many noisy free data points and for direct consistency checking.
 Second, real data is typically limited and noisy.
 In these cases, the forward function for consistency checking needs to be approximated by a traditional neural network.